zazuko/trifid/packages/entity-renderer/README.md

   Each rule is either a string or an object with the following properties:
   - `find`: the string to find
   - `replace`: the string to replace with (optional, the default value will be the current hostname)
+- `enableSchemaUrlRedirect` (experimental): If set to `true`, the plugin will perform a redirect if the URI contains a `schema:URL` predicate poiting to a resource of type `xsd:anyURI`.
+  The default value is `false`.

 ## Run an example instance